Mozzafar Baghai: Political career

 Until 1952, Baghai stood by Mossadegh in his struggle against the United Kingdom and his intensifying dispute in Iran with the pro-Shah elements, who had opposed Mossadegh's style of governing and his policies vis-a-vis the UK.
 From 1952 to 1953, Bagai served in the seventeenth Majlis, from which he initially used to support Mossadegh's government.
 But by late 1952, Baghai had become disillusioned with Mossadegh, pulling his Toilers Party out of the National Front and siding with the pro-Shah elements, who were present in the Majlis, military, press, royal court and other institutions.
-In taking this course, he split with Khalil Maleki, who remained loyal to Mossadegh and formed his own group called the Third Force.
-On 19 August 1953, the CIA and MI6 sponsored a coup d'etat against Mossadegh which succeeded in toppling his government and restoring the absolute monarchy to Iran.
-Due to his role in bringing down Mossadegh, Baghai was forever shunned by the ex-premier's colleagues and the Iranian public (most of whom had remained sympathetic to Mossadegh and his role in fighting imperialism abroad and despotism at home).
+In taking this course, Baghai split with Khalil Maleki, who remained loyal to Mossadegh and formed his own group called the Third Force.
+Baghai subsequently tried to conspire against the Mossadegh government with Fazlollah Zahedi in the autumn of 1952.
+Although the conspiracy was exposed, he was not arrested because he enjoyed parliamentary immunity.
+Going even further, Baghai (along with Zahedi and Hossein Khatibi) worked to organize the April 1953 abduction and killing of Mossadegh's police chief Mahmoud Afshartous.
+On 19 August 1953, the CIA and MI6 sponsored a coup d'état against Mossadegh which succeeded in toppling his government and restoring the monarchy to Iran.
+Due to his role in bringing down Mossadegh, Baghai was at the time shunned by the ex-premier's colleagues and the Iranian public (most of whom had remained sympathetic to Mossadegh and his role in fighting imperialism abroad and despotism at home).